rethinkpriorities/squigglepy/README.md

 The chance of a burglary on a particular day is 0.1%.
 The chance of an earthquake on a particular day is 0.2%.

-The alarm will go off 95% of the time with both a burglary and an earthquae, 94% of the time with just a burglary, 29% of the time with just an earthquake, and 0.1% of the time with nothing (total false alarm).
+The alarm will go off 95% of the time with both a burglary and an earthquake, 94% of the time with just a burglary, 29% of the time with just an earthquake, and 0.1% of the time with nothing (total false alarm).

 John will call you 90% of the time when the alarm goes off.
 But on 5% of the days, John will just call to say "hi".